-What a second meeting packet actually carries
+What a second-meeting packet actually carries

-Think in three layers: the story you tell leadership, the facts listing teams expect, and the photos that stop debates in the conference room.
 The story layer is short.
 It states why the property is on the list, what must be true for you to proceed, and what would make you pass.
-The facts layer holds rent rolls, operating summaries, and key lease dates in plain language, not only in spreadsheets.
+The facts layer holds rent rolls, operating summaries, and key lease dates in plain language—not only in spreadsheets.
 The photo layer shows circulation, dock faces, yard screening, and anything the flyer glossed over.

 Why Georgia teams ask about circulation early

 Leadership rarely wants every lease abstract on day one.
 They want occupancy, weighted average lease term in plain words, known roll dates during your intended hold, and any tenant concentration that changes risk.
-If you are buying, note which leases you expect to honor versus renegotiate.
-If you are selling, note which tenants have renewal options and which service contracts transfer.

 Photos and site notes that save a second tour